 - endosteal scalloping

-- generalized osteopaenia (less common):
+- generalised osteopaenia (less common)

 A skeletal survey is essential in not only the diagnosis of multiple myeloma, but also in assessing response, and pre-empting potential complications (e.g. pathological fracture).
 A typical skeletal survey consists of the following films: